 Each case is different, but most patients at Texas Foot & Ankle Specialists, PLLC, achieve a plantar wart cure in just one dry needling session.

-Dr. Barnett administers a spray anesthetic, followed by an injected anesthetic to make sure you don’t feel any pain during your dry needling treatment.
+Dr. Stephens administers a spray anesthetic, followed by an injected anesthetic to make sure you don’t feel any pain during your dry needling treatment.
 Then, he uses the slender needle to carefully manipulate the plantar warts from all angles.

 He continues manipulating the wart tissue with the needle until he feels dramatically less tissue resistance, a sign that he’s treated the entire wart.